 Laura McPherson | Elephant Juice Photography

-First, let’s talk about YOU!
+First, let's talk about YOU!
 The artist.
 Are you passionate about your work?
+Do you feel like you are creating the best session for your client?
 I feel that a big step to finding that fire and creative passion is shooting what you love!
 Be true to YOU, and fuel your passion by shooting what you genuinely find joy in.
-If you’re looking to attract a certain type of client, your ideal client, you have to show images that reflect that in your feed and portfolio.
+If you're looking to attract a certain type of client, your ideal client, you have to show images that reflect that in your feed and portfolio.
 Styling a model session is a great way to get images you can use to promote your brand and book the clients you want.
-If you are not passionate about what you’re doing, make a change.
+If you are not passionate about what you're doing, make a change.
 True authenticity shows through in your work, and will draw clients and others in the industry to you!

 Once you have the clients booked, the next step to a great session is STYLING!
 It can really make or break your session.
 I have used Style & Select for over two years now, and it's been such a huge timesaver, and easy way to make sure my clients are not stressed by the styling process and they look amazing!